Kern000/Kern000/README.md

   </li>
   <p></p>
   <li>
     Picked up coding to enhance the 'executive branch' of my capabilities.
-In my previous job, I performed people facing work on a daily basis, including presentation, mediation, reporting, and persuasion.
+In my previous job, I performed people-facing work on a daily basis, including presentation, mediation, reporting, and persuasion.
 I believe coding can become a force multipler on my skillset to drive valuable solutions.
   </li>
   <p></p>
   <li>